petbee/typescript/packages/tsconfig/README.md

 #### Project that run in the browser

-A configuration file is provided that included styles setup and a more conservative build target.
+A configuration file is provided that includes styles setup and modern React JSX transform.

+**Note:** This config uses `"jsx": "react-jsx"` (the new JSX transform from React 17+), which means you don't need to import React in every file that uses JSX.

 ```json
 {